check-spelling-sandbox/hazelcast/docs/design/sql/19-user-defined-types.md

 ### Circular dependencies in types

-This happens when from type `A` exists a field path that that is also of type `A`.
+This happens when from type `A` exists a field path that is also of type `A`.
 Most simple example is a self-reference, such as:

 ```sql